ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/live1-migration-guide.md

 ### Accessing the Live-1 cluster

-To access the `live-1` cluster, navigate to the [Kuberos configuration page](https://login.apps.live-1.cloud-platform.service.justice.gov.uk), and download your Kube config file.
+To access the `live-1` cluster, follow the steps in the [authentication](/tasks.html#authentication) section of this guide, and download your Kube config file.

 Kubernetes provides a [brief guide](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable) on how to set up `kubectl` to use multiple config files simultaneously.